ioptio/zcash/doc/tor.rst

 The first step is running Zcash behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.

--proxy=ip:port  Set the proxy server.
-If SOCKS5 is selected (default), this proxy
+-proxy=ip:port
-	        server will be used to try to reach .onion addresses as well.
+  Set the proxy server.
+If SOCKS5 is selected (default), this proxy server will be used to try to reach .onion addresses as well.

--onion=ip:port  Set the proxy server to use for Tor hidden services.
-You do not
+-onion=ip:port
-	        need to set this if it's the same as -proxy.
+  Set the proxy server to use for Tor hidden services.
+You do not need to set this if it's the same as -proxy.
 You can use ``-noonion`` to explicitly disable access to hidden service.

--listen         When using -proxy, listening is disabled by default.
-If you want
+-listen
-	        to run a hidden service (see next section), you'll need to enable it explicitly.
+  When using -proxy, listening is disabled by default.
+If you want to run a hidden service (see next section), you'll need to enable it explicitly.

--connect=X      When behind a Tor proxy, you can specify .onion addresses instead -addnode=X      of IP addresses or hostnames in these parameters.
-It requires -seednode=X     SOCKS5.
-In Tor mode, such addresses can also be exchanged with
+-connect=X, -addnode=X, -seednode=X
-	        other P2P nodes.
+  When behind a Tor proxy, you can specify .onion addresses instead of IP addresses or hostnames in these parameters.
+It requires SOCKS5.
+In Tor mode, such addresses can also be exchanged with other P2P nodes.

 In a typical situation, this suffices to run behind a Tor proxy:
 .. code-block::

   $ zcashd -proxy=127.0.0.1:9050